 - using library equipment including copiers, printers, microfilm reader/printer, etc.

 - retrieving materials from high shelves and other inaccessible areas

 - extending loan periods and renewing materials by telephone

 - making arrangements for a designated person to sign out materials on your behalf

 - holding materials at the Service Desk for pick up

 - contacting other library locations to avoid unnecessary trips

 For assistance with the retrieval and copying of material, a call number and page numbers are required for each book excerpt requested.
 In the case of journal articles, volume, issue and page numbers are required.
 Please allow a minimum of 3 hours for the completion of your request.

-Students who are registered with Services for Students with Disabilities should first contact SSD to request the aide of a volunteer.
+Students who are registered with Accessibility Services should first contact an Accessibility Counsellor to request the aide of a volunteer.
 If volunteers are not available, students may present their requirements at the Service Desk.

 Alternative format text (e.g. digital versions of print material) is available to students, staff and faculty who have difficulty working with print material for disability related reasons.